eccentricdevotion/TARDIS/skaro.md

 `planets` — This is a list of worlds on your server.
 If you want to use the world resource pack switching feature for other server worlds, you can add them here.
 Use the `TARDIS_TimeVortex` entry as an example.

 `planets: Skaro` — this is the config section for the custom Skaro world.
-The options are explaind below:
+The options are explained below:

 `enabled: [true|false]` — whether this world should be created and managed by TARDIS.